Boris Berezovsky (businessman): High Court case against Abramovich

 have said almost anything to support his case."
 She ruled that the monies paid represented a final payment in discharge of all obligations.

 Business and personal activities in exile

 Berezovsky conducted business with Neil Bush, the younger brother of the US President George W. Bush.
 Berezovsky was an investor in Bush's Ignite!
 Learning, an educational software corporation, since at least 2003.
 In 2005, Neil Bush met with Berezovsky in Latvia, causing tension with Russia due to Berezovsky's fugitive status.
 Neil Bush was also seen with Berezovsky in his box at an Arsenal F.C. match at the Emirates Stadium in London.
-There had been speculation that the relationship might have become a cause of tension in Russo-American bilateral relations.
+There had been speculation that the relationship had become a cause of tension in Russo-American bilateral relations.

-It had been speculated that Berezovsky's wealth may have been depleted with the onset of the late 2000s recession.
+It had been speculated that Berezovsky's wealth was depleted with the onset of the late 2000s recession.
 According to the Sunday Times Rich List, in 2011 his net worth was about US$900 million.